sporule/sporule/README.md

 ## Latest Update

+### 2020-04-19

+- Fixed the responsive problem of the table
+- Fixed the react render error messages for rendering table with line change character

 ### 2020-04-18

 - Fixed the bug that articles do not update due to the cache of md.js.
 Now md.js is removed from sw.js